sg-crest A Singapore Government Agency Website

-The hospitality sector in Singapore is booming, with an estimated 4.2 million international visitors to the Lion City in just the second quarter of 2017.
+The hospitality industry in Singapore is booming, with an estimated 4.2 million international visitors to the Lion City in just the second quarter of 2017.
 We sat down with Vasundhra Nasa, 31, Assistant Sales Manager at Holiday Inn Express Singapore Clarke Quay, part of the Intercontinental Hotel Group.

 With seven years of hiring experience in hospitality, she shares some thoughts on key factors that would convince her to hire a mature PMET, aged 40 and above, in one of Singapore’s fastest-growing industries.
 Here are her top tips.